JinwooOh/react_calculator/README.md

 - Download and unzip the file.

-- In commend line, move to download directory and run
+- In commend line, move to download directory and run below commands
-#npm install
+# npm install
-#npm run devserver.
+# npm run devserver.

 - It will open new browser tab.